 To prepare you for an upcoming webinar with Jay Acunzo, we provide you with a comprehensive guide to revive your creativity—not as a vague concept but as a tangible marketing skill.
-With a fresh take on creativity you’ll not only produce better marketing results but you’ll also breathe new life into your content.
+With a fresh take on creativity, you’ll not only produce better marketing results but you’ll also breathe new life into your content.
 Keep reading.

-Three proven strategies that will revive and renew your marketing creativity
+This guide to content marketing gives you three proven strategies that will revive and renew your marketing creativity

 1. Focus on the process, not the end goal.

 It’s easy to come up with grandiose ideas.
 But why, when it comes down to it, are many of these ideas so difficult to execute?
 The answer is simple.
 To make truly creative marketing content and campaigns, we must focus on the process rather than the end result.

 As Jay puts it: “Too much content marketing goes through the motions.
 But the very best among us find joy in the process.
 They LOVE creating the stuff, tinkering on their framework for doing so, and testing their process and workflow—just because, just for enjoyment.
 And this actually yields better end results (source).”

 Jay’s not wrong.
 Think about it: when you’re under constant pressure to produce a piece of content, it’s easy to lose focus.
 You forget your audience, you skimp on research, and your revision process goes out the window, all because you can’t wait to get your hands on the final product—to publish something.